awaisrauf/salman-h-khan.github.io/index.md

 [//]: #I am in the last semester of my M.S. from [ITU](http://www.itu.edu.pk) and have completed my B.Sc. in Electrical Engineering from [UET Lahore](http://www.uet.edu.pk) .
 # News!
 * Paper submitted to ICLR20.
+* Paper accepted in ICCV19w on Learning for Computational Imaging.
 * Paper submitted to NeurIPS19.
 * [Paper](https://awaisrauf.github.io/election_prediction) accepted in Springer's Journal [JAIHC](https://www.springer.com/engineering/computational+intelligence+and+complexity/journal/12652) with Impact Factor of 1.42.
 * Paper submitted in NeurIPS 2019.